robnagler/robnagler.github.io/_posts/2019-02-02-BookReview-Good-Guy-with-a-Gun.md

 > nowhere do you find more of it than at the Pentagon.

 > [k5893] She filed for a copyright on the name.

+NOTE: A name can be trademarked, not copyrighted.
+I filed a Content Error with Amazon no this.
+I often file typo errors, and the occasional factual error like this one.
+I wonder where the bug reports go.